wp-plugins/master-slider/README.txt

 If you have any question about working with "Master Slider", you can take a look at [online documentations](http://masterslider.com/doc/wp/free/)

-If you get stuck you can ask for help on the [Support Forums](http://wordpress.org/tags/master-slider).
+If you get stuck you can follow these [steps to get support](http://masterslider.com/doc/wp/free/#support).

 = Will Master Slider work with my theme? =
 Master Slider works with any theme, including the default WordPress themes.